Put-in-Bay, Ohio: Tourism

 There are under 150 full-time South Bass Island residents, most of whom remain on the island over the winter.
 Supplies and perishables are flown to the island during the winter months along with the mail, parcels, and bank employees who staff the island's only bank (for one day a week) until the spring.
 The island has a single school that is used for grades kindergarten through 12 and serves the educational requirements of Middle Bass and North Bass islands as well.
 These students arrive by plane, boat, or ATV across the frozen lake, depending on the season and weather.

-Put-in-Bay has one grocery store, one hardware store, one school—which houses the one lending library branch—one gas station, a post office, one bank, and two cemeteries.
+Put-in-Bay has one grocery store, one hardware store, one school—which houses the one lending library branch—one fuel station, a post office, one bank, and two cemeteries.
 It has one seasonal franchise restaurant, Subway.
 There is no cinema.
 The island does not have a hospital, but does have an Emergency Medical Service that can use a Life Flight helicopter to transport critically ill patients to mainland medical facilities.

 In 1952–1959, as well as 1963, the island held road races around a 3 mi course.
 In 2011, the Put-in-Bay Road Races Reunion returned to the island.
 The temporary road course set up at the Put-in-Bay Airport during the event was a key step in pointing the way to the return of real vintage sports car racing to the island for 2012.

 The Boy Scouts of America hold an annual camporee at the base of Perry's Monument.